-The National Park Service’s (NPS) FY 2017 African American Civil Rights Grant Program (AACR) will document, interpret, and preserve the sites related to the African American struggle to gain equal rights as citizens in the 20th Century.
-The NPS 2008 report, Civil Rights in America, A Framework for Identifying Significant Sites will serve as the reference document in determining the appropriateness of proposed projects and properties.
-AACR Grants are funded by the Historic Preservation Fund (HPF), administered by the NPS, and will fund a broad range of planning, preservation, and research projects for historic sites including: survey, inventory, documentation, interpretation, education, architectural services, historic structure reports, preservation plans, and bricks and mortar repair.
+The National Park Service’s (NPS) African American Civil Rights Grant Program (AACR) supports projects to document, interpret, and preserve the sites related to the African American struggle to gain equal rights as citizens in the 20th Century.
+The NPS 2008 report, Civil Rights in America, A Framework for Identifying Significant Sites serves as the reference document in determining the appropriateness of proposed projects and properties.
+AACR Grants are funded by the Historic Preservation Fund (HPF), administered by the NPS, and fund a broad range of planning, preservation, and research projects for historic sites including: survey, inventory, documentation, interpretation, education, architectural services, historic structure reports, preservation plans, and bricks and mortar repair.
 Grants are awarded through a competitive process and do not require non-Federal match.

 How to Apply & What is Funded

 Applications were accepted only through grants.gov from August 1 to October 8, 2017.

 Preservation: Pre-preservation and Preservation Projects

 - Preservation projects must range from $75,000 to $500,000 in federal share, of which 10% may go toward pre-preservation costs such as architectural or engineering services.
 Grant applications that solely involve pre-preservation work must range from $15,000 to $50,000.